44mira/list-mastery/README.md

 > All of the code will be in Python and will be implemented in a way that prioritizes simplicity over efficiency.
 > **Again, these are not necessarily the optimal way to implement these functions.**

+> If you find any issues with the markdown, please file an Issue on the repository.

 ## Table of Contents
 - [Length](README.md#Length)
 - [Shape](README.md#Shape)